dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 mb2_hdr_end:
 ```

-A full boot shim is left as an exercise to the reader, as you may want to do extra things before moving into long mode.
-Or you may not, but an skeleton of what's required is provided below.
+A full boot shim is left as an exercise to the reader, we may want to do extra things before moving into long mode.
+Or may not, but a skeleton of what's required is provided below.

 ```x86asm
 .section .data